Pills are not for Preschoolers: A Drug-Free Approach for Troubled Kids

 Pills are not for Preschoolers was previously published as a critically acclaimed hardcover (W. W. Norton & Company) with the title: Suffer the Children: The Case Against Labeling and Medicating and an Effective Alternative

-NEWS: Dr. Wedge's new book based on her popular article "Why French Kids don't have ADHD" will be published by a major book publisher in early 2015.
-Details to follow.
-Stay tuned.
+NEWS: Dr. Wedge's new book based on her popular article "Why French Kids don't have ADHD" will be published by Gotham/Avery, a division of Penguin/Random House, in early 2015.

 Download a free copy of the Intoduction to Pills are not for Preschoolers (PDF)